safehammad/mancify/README.rst

   appended to it.
 For example, if you bind the application to http://www.myserver.com/mancify, then point the inbound SMS number to http://www.myserver.com/mancify/ssh.
-Note that the Clockwork API requires your web-server to be running on port 80 (or port 443 with a valid cert).
+Note that the Clockwork API requires your web-server to be running on port 80 (or port 443 with a valid certificate).

 * Place your `Clockwork`_ API Key in ``~/.mancify.ini`` like so::